By Cat, June 2007; updated 2016, May 2019, Nov 2021

 How can this deficiency happen?
 The following list is from Dr Hagenmeyer (16):

 - Those who are vegetarian or vegan have a high chance of being deficient in B12 because it is only present (in its natural form) in animal foods;

 - You many not be able to absorb dietary B12 effectively, possibly due to low stomach acid (HCl).
-If this is true for you, take under-the-tongue B12 mist spray, or ask your doctor for Vitamin B12 infections (methylated form);
+If this is true for you, take under-the-tongue B12 mist spray, or ask your doctor for Vitamin B12 injections (methylated form);

 - Your body may have trouble with methylation (due to MTHFR gene mutation, or being turned off);

 If you take a vitamin supplement that includes B12, be sure it is methyl-cobalamin, which is the methylated natural form (avoid non-methylated cobalamin and the synthetic form, cyanocobalamin).
-My reference is a whole food multi, because the natural nutrient complexes are present, maximizing effectiveness.
-I take Mercola’s whole food multi plus minerals – see iHerb code MCL-01035 (for men) and MCL-01939 (for women); for these, your daily dose is divided among 8 tablets so your gut don’t get overwhelmed from this supplement.
+My preference is a whole food multi, because the natural nutrient complexes are present, maximizing effectiveness.
+I take Mercola’s whole food multi plus minerals – see iHerb code MCL-01035 (for men) and MCL-01939 (for women); for these, your daily dose is divided among 8 tablets so your gut won’t get overwhelmed from this supplement.